CANADA RESEARCH CHAIRS

 ALLAN I. CARSWELL CHAIR FOR THE PUBLIC UNDERSTANDING OF ASTRONOMY

 The Allan I. Carswell Chair for the Public Understanding of Astronomy is funded by a $3-million investment made in partnership with the Carswell Family Foundation.
-The Chair is dedicated to science engagement and outreach, and it benefits students and the public through education and activities, involving telescopes at the Allan I. Carswell Observatory, as well as novel technologies such as virtual reality.
+The Chair is dedicated to science engagement and outreach, and it benefits students and the public through education and activities.